Emotional Flooding: How To Cope With Overflowing Emotions

 • Talk To Someone You Trust.
 If you're feeling overwhelmed, confide in a caring, empathetic friend or family relative.
 When flooding emotionally takes control, thoughts often become irrational, so be sure to communicate with a nonjudgmental person who understands the effects of emotional overload.

 • Take A Break.
 It's virtually impossible to work through problems when you're in a highly emotional state.
-Whether you're arguing with your partner, or your boss is unreasonable, you can benefit from taking a timeout and only returning to the situation after you're in a healthier state of mind.
+Whether you're arguing with your partner or your boss is being unreasonable, you can benefit from taking a timeout and only returning to the situation after you're in a healthier state of mind.

 • Exercise.
 Sometimes, getting your blood pumping can banish this type of flooding.
 Go for a bike ride or jog, or invite a friend to join you for a walk.